 Motivation for the comparison A large component of risk management relies on data processing and quantitative tools.
 In turn, such information processing pipelines and numerical algorithms must be implemented in computer systems.
 Computing systems come in an extraordinary large variety but in recent years open source software finds increased adoption for diverse applications (machine learning, data science, artificial intelligence).
 In particular cloud computing environments are primarily based on open source projects at the systems level.

-The ESMA Securitisation Templates are now fully documented at the Open Risk Manual.
+ESMA Securitisation Templates are now documented at the Open Risk Manual The ESMA Securitisation Templates are now fully documented at the Open Risk Manual.
 Users can browse, search and cross-reference with the rest of the knowledge base.
 Category Browsing The ESMA Templates Categories are part of both the Securitisation category and the Information Technology Category.
 Each one of the templates and each one of the sections within a template forms its own category.
-In turn all the fields in that section of the template are part of that category

 Representing economic activity using pictograms Visualization can produce significant new insights when applied to quantitative data.
 It is currently undergoing a renaissance that mirrors other developments in computing and data science.
 Sophisticated open source libraries such as d3.js or matplotlib, to name but a couple, are enabling an ever wider range of users to distill valuable information from the avalanche of data being produced.
 Yet when it comes to visualizing data that relate to abstract concepts it can be quite difficult to find an appropriate grammar to express the quantitative context.